 Removing young suckers is the major part of pruning tomatoes in this stage.
 Suckers are small shoots that forming in the point (commonly known as plant axil) where side leaf branches attach with the main plant stem.

 If you want to increase your production sparingly prune the suckers.
-It also reduces the risk of sunscald on tomatoes during hot weather condition.
+It also reduces the risk of sunscald on tomatoes during hot weather conditions.

 Pinch off all the suckers under the first fruit cluster when they are small and young.
 This helps the main stem of tomato plants become stronger.